Clickcease

 Consequences in Civil Court

 New York law doesn’t just outline criminal consequences for hit-and-run drivers.
 It also provides options for hit-and-run victims.
+Victims can also seek compensation through their uninsured motorist coverage.
+Victims of hit-and-run incidents, including those involving a parked car, can seek compensation through their uninsured motorist coverage.
 The latter can file personal injury lawsuits in civil court to pursue damages for medical costs, lost income, pain and suffering, and other losses.
 This can end up costing the fleeing driver even more.

 If you were the victim of a hit and run, the personal injury lawyer in Long Island at the Law Office of Cohen & Jaffe, LLP can evaluate your options for pursuing compensation.